Colmmm/notes2flash/docs/README.md

 - A common error is that the API is not formatting the output properly; it should be a list of dictionaries where each dictionary represents a flashcard with the fields specified in `output_fields`.
 - Feel free to delete `notes2flash.log` to reset the logging, and `tracked_docs.json` to reset document tracking.

+### 📋 Monitoring Large Document Processing

+When processing large documents, there is no progress bar in the UI.
+To verify that the addon is working correctly:

+1. Open the `notes2flash.log` file in the addon directory (typically `~/.local/share/Anki2/addons21/notes2flash/`)
+2. Watch for new log entries - you can use `tail -f notes2flash.log` (on Linux/Mac) or open the file periodically to check for updates
+3. The log will show API calls being made and content being processed

+This is particularly useful for confirming the addon hasn't frozen during long-running operations.

 ### 🚨 Troubleshooting Tips:
 1. Try using a different model.
 Some models may not handle large inputs or complex prompts effectively.
 2. Verify that the API output is correctly formatted as a list of dictionaries.
 Parsing errors often occur if the response structure is not as expected.